 EMDR therapy at City Therapy Rooms

-Giulia Sciannandrone and Henrietta Nurney are experienced in EMDR and use this process to assist in therapy.
-If you would like to find out more about EMDR and if it is the right therapy for you then contact Giulia or Henrietta by visiting their profile pages.
+Emily Fiddian offers EMDR and uses this process to assist in therapy.
+If you would like to find out more about EMDR and if it is the right therapy for you then contact Emily by visiting her profile page.